Baitul Muslimin Mosque: History

-The mosque was established in 2014 when a group of fishermen from Indonesia working in the area were looking for a place of worship.
-Soon later, the building was renovated to what it is today.
+The mosque was established at 16 Nan'an Road in 2014 when a group of fishermen from Indonesia working in the area were looking for a place of worship.
+After learning that the landlord had decided to sell the house where the mosque was located, they moved the mosque to its current location in 2019 with the help of the Chinese Muslim Association.

-Architecture

-The mosque is housed on the upper floor of a two-story yellow building.
-The lower floor of the building is used for the administration office of the Indonesian Sailor Communication Forum in Taiwan.
-The building is rented for a monthly cost of NT$15,000.

 Activities

 The mosque regularly holds various Muslim-related activities and festivals.
 It is also the center of gathering for fishermen working in the nearby ports, such as the Nanfang'ao Fishing Port.
 The mosque is also the center for information and complaint center for the migrant workers from Indonesia.

 Transportation

-The mosque is accessible within walking distance south east of Su'ao Station of Taiwan Railways.
+The mosque is within walking distance southeast of Su'ao Station of Taiwan Railways.